1itvinka/anastasiya.dev/content/blog/about-this-blog/index.md

 Overall I'm pretty happy with the result.
 And even if I abandon blogging after a while, I've learned A LOT during the development process.

 All the code to the website is on [github](https://github.com/1itvinka/anastasiya.dev).
 That's my first attempt to use Gatsby, and that's my first published React project.
-So I would really appreciate your code reviews, fixes, or comments.
+So I would appreciate your code reviews, fixes, or comments.
 I also really hope that the codebase will be useful for someone else.